SethRobertson/GitBestPractices/0main.md

 <a name="integration" />
 ## Integration with external tools

+Increasing communication and decreasing friction and roadblocks to your developer's work will have many advantages.
+If you make something easy, convenient, and useful to do, people might just well do it.

 * Web views

     This is pretty standard stuff, but still a best practice.
 Setting up